Maine woman dies in crash on Massachusetts highway

-CHICOPEE, Mass. — A woman from Maine died and two other people were injured in a two-vehicle crash on a Massachusetts highway Monday.
+CHICOPEE, Mass. — A woman from Maine has died and two other people have been injured in a two-vehicle crash on a Massachusetts highway.

 State police say a car, for reasons that remain under investigation, went out of control on Interstate 395 north in Chicopee just after 6 p.m.
 Monday and struck a pickup truck.
 The car crashed into a guardrail and the pickup rolled over.